 What’s the last book you read?
 Skandal: Kunst!
 A book that explains the political, social or artistic reasons for which specific pieces of art created a scandal at the time of their creation.

 What CDs would you want with you on a desert island?
 Offstage I enjoy silence.
 If I play any CD, it will probably be one of Giora Feidman’s.

 Jaan Bossier is a founding member of the Mahler Chamber Orchestra, a clarinetist in Ensemble Modern, Frankfurt, and bass clarinetist in the Lucerne Festival Orchestra.
 He is also founder and leader of the Jaan Bossier Quartet, for which he writes and arranges all the music.

-As solo clarinetist he has been a regular guest with Amsterdam's Royal Concertgebouw Orchestra among others.
-As a soloist he has played concertos or works by Max Bruch, Iannis Xenakis, Luigi Nono, George Aperghis, Martin Matalon, Yannick Robin, Enno Poppe and Michel Van der Aa with both Ensemble Modern and the Mahler Chamber Orchestra.
+As a solo clarinetist, he has been a regular guest with Amsterdam's Royal Concertgebouw Orchestra among others.
+As a soloist, he has played concertos or works by Max Bruch, Iannis Xenakis, Luigi Nono, George Aperghis, Martin Matalon, Yannick Robin, Enno Poppe and Michel Van der Aa with both Ensemble Modern and the Mahler Chamber Orchestra.